Nebulino/PaperPlane/README.md

 ## Features and bugs

-### All API up-to v4.7 are supported
+### All API up-to v4.8 are supported
 #### Implemented a base for a future solid implementation of Long Polling

-Still not implemented the Webhook.
+Still, not implemented the Webhook.

 You can use Long Polling mode for now.